danielgafni/dagster-polars/README.md

     supports loading multiple partitions (use `dict[str, DataFrame]` type annotation), ...
 - sensitive to type annotations.
 Will load eager or lazy DataFrame based on the type annotation: `polars.DataFrame` or `LazyFrame`.
 - `Optional` type annotations are supported.
 If the input annotation is `Optional` and is missing in the filesystem, the IOManager will skip loading the input and return `None` instead.
 If the output annotation is `Optional` and the output is `None`, the IOManager will skip writing the output to the filesystem.
 - Supports reading/writing arbitrary metadata dict into storage (in contrast to saving Dagster metadata into Dagster's postgres).
 This metadata can be then accessed outside Dagster. `Tuple[DataFrame/LazyFrame, Dict[str, Any]]` type annotation must be used on the input/output to trigger metadata read/write.
-This feature is supported in:
+This feature is supported by:
   - `PolarsParquetIOManager` - metadata is saved in the Parquet file's schema metadata as json-serialized bytes at "dagster_polars_storage_metadata" key.
+  - `PolarsDeltaIOManager` - metadata is saved in `<table>/.dagster_polars_metadata/<version>.json` file.

 The following typing aliases are provided for convenience:
  - `StorageMetadata` = `Dict[str, Any]`